Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Errors in observations

-As explained in Section \ref{sec:obs_dataset}, there is clearly an effect where resampling of original observation data to, e.g., hourly temporal resolution will introduce small errors in the tidal analysis, and hence result in outliers when subtracting the computed tidal signal from the observed TWL to obtain the storm surge.
-An example of this feature is shown in Figure \ref{fig:error_example}, where we show a comparison of the the storm surge signal for the (randomly selected) station Aberdeen (UK) extracted from the observed TWL from the national service British Oceanographic Data Centre (BODC) and the Pan-European CMEMS.
+As explained in Section \ref{sec:obs_dataset}, there is clearly an effect where resampling of original observation data to, e.g., hourly temporal resolution will introduce small errors in the tidal analysis, and hence result in outliers when subtracting the computed tidal signal from the observed TWL to obtain the residual water level.
+An example of this feature is shown in Figure \ref{fig:error_example}, where we show a comparison of the the residual water level signal for the (randomly selected) station Aberdeen (UK) extracted from the observed TWL from the national service British Oceanographic Data Centre (BODC) and the Pan-European CMEMS.